 No. The days of homesteading lands and obtaining government land for $1.25 per acre are gone.
 The Homestead Act was repealed in 1976.

-BLM California's land exchange program involves acquiring private lands with resource values that we have identified for management by the federal government.
-In return, we convey public lands to private parties by exchange, either directly or by transferring the public lands from the exchange by either BLM or the third party.
+BLM California's land exchange program involves acquiring private lands with resource values that we have identified for potential management by the federal government.
+In return, we convey public lands to private parties by exchange, either directly or by transferring the public lands involved in the exchange through a third party.

 The law states that the BLM can select lands for sale if, through land use planning, they are found to meet one of three criteria: 1) they are scattered, isolated tracts, difficult or uneconomic to manage; 2) they were acquired for a specific purpose and are no longer needed for that purpose; or 3) disposal of the land will serve important public objectives, such as community expansion and economic development.

 Land types vary widely.
 Some may be desert; some are rural.
 Some are small parcels of just a few acres; some are several hundred acres in size.

 Most public lands have little or no agricultural potential.